Hey Spartans! It’s me Marron talking about fitness. Something new yeah?

 By the way, The Saturday event where Beast elite and Beast open category are scheduled got canceled because of the Super Typhoon Ompong.
 Oh, the odds.
 So all three races will proceed to happen on Sunday.
 Surprise, trifecta racers!
 Your first obstacle is a super typhoon.
 Can I get an #aroo?

 So since the team was expecting a lot of racers to mob the parking lot where shuttles going to the venue are located, they decided to go early.
 And fuck my fucked up sleeping pattern, I pulled out because I want a complete hour of sleep.
 Because 1.) they were all doing Super and 2.)
 I was the only one from our team to do Sprint and my heat time is not until 12nn

 I met a girl who also went there solo and who happen to be staying at the same hostel as mine and decided to go together to the shuttle venue.
 Yes hahaha we gotta be super friendly to share the taxi fare.

 When my heat time was 5 minutes away, standing before the start line was momentous.
 I felt so good and energized that I want to sprint so fast but I remembered to start my pace relaxed to conserve energy because I did know that sprint was 6+km but I didn’t know what kind of trail there was to see, what kind of challenges there was to meet.

-The heart breaking part for Sprints was the first 3 water stations ran out of water to drink, and we were running for like 3km+ of jungle trail already.
-Please be reminded that majority of the racers from the Sprint category were first-timers, so running a spartan race was a new activity that requires the body plenty of water to energize!
+The heartbreaking part for Sprints was the first 3 water stations that ran out of water to drink, and we were running for like 3km+ of jungle trail already.
+Please be reminded that the majority of the racers from the Sprint category were first-timers, so running a spartan race was a new activity that requires the body plenty of water to energize.

 And omg the moral support of everyone cheering each other!
 While racing, you will hear: